DjangoGirls/tutorial/en/python_introduction/README.md

 ## Boolean

 Incidentally, you just learned about a new type of object in Python.
-It's called __Boolean__,  and it is probably the easiest type there is.
+It's called __Boolean__.

 There are only two Boolean objects:
 - True